dkitley1975/movie-quiz/README.md

 In order to find appropriate typefaces for my website, I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
 For the main body text, I have chosen the google typeface Montserrat.
 This is a visually appealing and easy to read typeface.
-For the headings, I wanted a slightly different typeface.
-I explored for headings and choose the google font Limelight.
+For the Logo, I wanted a slightly different typeface.
+I and choose the google font Limelight.
 This font is visually appealing and pairs well with the typeface Montserrat.

   ![Typefaces](./docs/screenshots/font-pairings.png)